 AIS artists receive bookings at schools through various ways, including:

-- the Artists in Schools Directory, a publically accessible online resource that lists AIS artists’ approved programs;
+- the Artists in Schools Directory, a publicly accessible online resource that lists all Artists in Schools approved programs;

 - face-to-face meetings during the Cultural Arts Booking Fair, which Cultural Arts Representatives are required to attend; and

 - always blind carbon copy (Bcc) email addresses;